 It's a good story that could have easily ended there, with Granik returning to East Coast moviemaking and Hall back to the RV park he ran.
 But it didn't.
 When shooting wrapped, Granik stopped by Hall's home and was taken by the scrappy, neighborly existence he and others in the park were eking out.

 "He also left this cliffhanger.
 He was like, 'I think I've just fell in love with this Mexican woman,'" says Granik.
 "We got back to New York and I'm like, 'Gosh, all I really want to know right now is what's happening with Ron and his girlfriend.'"

 Granik resolved to make a documentary about Hall.
-The movie, titled "Stray Dog," opens Friday in limited release.
+The movie, titled "Stray Dog," opens Friday.
 It's an exquisitely understated, patiently observational film about a so-called "ordinary" person — far from the follow-up project most seek after an Oscar-nominated hit.